Radonirinaunimi/neopdf/docs/design-and-features.md

     An interpolation grid of this kind needs two different convolution functions: a (polarised) PDF for the protons and a fragmentation function for the pions.
-When users convolve this grid with the two functions, they must either pass the functions in the right order to avoid calculating wrong predictions. `NeoPDF` circumvents this issue by adding the following keys to the metadata:
+When users convolve this grid with the two functions, they must either pass the functions in the right order to avoid calculating wrong predictions (see this [issue](https://gitlab.com/hepcedar/lhapdf/-/issues/79) for more details). `NeoPDF` circumvents this issue by adding the following keys to the metadata:

     ``` yaml
     HadronPID: 2212/212/...